 Chase is also transparent about where interest rates currently stand.
 Even though rates can fluctuate day by day, Chase’s mortgage website is updated regularly so you know a baseline of what to expect for different types of loans.

 If you’re already a Chase customer, definitely consider them first since you can access a variety of discounts on both closing costs and interest rates.
-But even if you’re not a Chase customer, you could still end up preferring Chase, thanks to their in-depth support system and variety of mortgage programs.
+But even if you’re not a Chase customer, you could still end up preferring a mortgage with Chase, thanks to their in-depth support system and variety of mortgage programs.